Who doesn’t love a fantasy football league between mates ahead of a major international tournament?

 You can pick two goalkeepers, five defenders, five midfielders and three forwards then, on match day, you must pick a starting XI in any formation, from your squad of 15.
 When the competition reaches the knockout stages, your budget will increase to €105 million.

 A comprehensive list of the rules are available here.

 Which players are a ‘must pick’ for your side?

-His Real Madrid side may not have had the best tournament but the former Chelsea number one is still a must pick for your side.
-Belgium should sail through their group without much trouble and are likely to keep plenty clean sheets with Courtois in goal and a watertight defence in front of him.
-The top ranked side in the tournament had the most clean sheets in qualifying, so ensure he is your first pick.
+His Real Madrid side may not have had the best season but the former Chelsea number one is still a must pick for your side.
+Belgium have sailed through their group and picked up a total of two clean sheets.

 The Inter Milan hit man will be key to any Belgium success.
 As attested to above, Belgium are resounding favourites to win their group and Lukaku will be the man to fire them into the knockout stages.
 He's already got two goals so, if you haven’t already, get him in your side.

 The Italian stopper has more fantasy football points than any other goalkeeper at the tournament so far, with the soon-to-be Paris Saint Germain number one keeping three clean sheets in three games.

 With Austria up next in the round of 16, expect the 22-year-old to keep up his good form and bag you even more points.

 The Bayer Leverkusen forward has been one of the stars of the tournament, having scored in all bar one game so far.